rag-pat/FastAPI-CRUD-Blog-App/README.md

 A robust REST API built with FastAPI for managing blog posts with user authentication, rate limiting, and search capabilities.

+## 🎓 Learning Project

+This blog API is a personal project created solely for learning purposes.
+It demonstrates the use of FastAPI for building modern, scalable APIs with features like user authentication, rate limiting, and database management.
+While it is a functional application, it is not intended for production use.

 ## 🚀 Features

 * User authentication with JWT tokens